ARIZONA

 Arizona Child Care Assistance Program (CCAP)

-Arizona Child Care Assistance Program is available to eligible Arizona families with children under the age of 12 that might not otherwise be able to afford the costs of child care.
+Arizona Child Care Assistance Program is available to eligible families with children under the age of 12 that might not otherwise be able to afford the costs of child care.

-A family is considered “income eligible” when their gross monthly income is at or below 165% of the federal poverty level at the time of initial application.
+A family is considered “income eligible ” when their gross monthly income is at or below 165% of the federal poverty level at the time of initial application.

 How do I apply for child care assistance in Arizona?